Keyboard shortcuts

 }

-The following statements can be listed in a module:
+The following statements can be used within an inline module:

 StatementPurposeExample